What are Page Parts?

 Since Page Parts are a completely different entity than Pages, there is a whole section dedicated to the management of your Page Parts.
 I would encourage you to peruse our Support site and get to know the Page Parts available within SiteWrench.
 If you do not appear to have access to a Page Parts you would like to use, contact your Account Manager today.

 Popular Page Parts:

 - Calendar - example

 - Media / Sermon Archive - example

 We hope you found this tutorial helpful.
 Learning the difference between Page Parts and Pages will help you manage your content in the easiest, most efficient way.
 If you have any questions about SiteWrench that you’d like us to address, don’t be shy!
 Leave us a comment or fill out a support ticket and we’ll be glad to answer your questions or provide a tutorial to address your question.
-You can always sign up for free weekly SiteWrench training at 2pm on Tuesdays.
+You can always sign up for free weekly SiteWrench training at your convenience.